bld010/maxed-out/README.md

 - Dynamic routing using React Router.
 - Utilizing componentDidUpdate to allow for rendering or re-rendering components on dynamic Router paths.

+## Future Iterations

+- Pagination through all results
+- Ability to choose election cycle year
+- Search by zipcode and state for candidates
+- Ability to view PDFs of FEC filings for each contribution
+- Ability to contact incumbents via e-mail?

 ## The App